On this page

 Primary Sources

-- ALERTWildfire: A consortium of universities across the western U.S. provides access to advanced PTZ fire cameras and tools, supporting firefighters and first responders in wildfire management.
-ALERTWildfire covers vast regions, including Washington, Oregon, Idaho, California, and Nevada.
-Its website also offers public access to live camera feeds.
+A university consortium across the western U.S. providing PTZ fire cameras and public live feeds, supporting firefighters across Washington, Oregon, Idaho, California, and Nevada.

 Derived Datasets

-- FIgLib: Proposed by Dewangan et al. (2022), the Fire Ignition Image Library (FIgLib) consists of 24,800 images of 315 different fires in Southern California, sourced from HPWREN.
-It serves as the official dataset for fire ignition studies.
+The Fire Ignition Image Library (Dewangan et al., 2022): 24,800 images of 315 fires in Southern California from HPWREN — the reference dataset for fire-ignition studies.

-- Synthetic: This dataset was generated by overlaying computer-generated smoke onto various landscape images to create synthetic wildfire scenarios.
+Computer-generated smoke overlaid onto landscape images to create synthetic wildfire scenarios.

 Data Modeling